a fire hydrant is sideways on the ground.

 The OpenTelemetry Collector is useful for receiving trace data in whatever format and exporting it to the back-end of your choice for storage and querying.
 For instance, I wanted to receive traces over HTTP/JSON from this sneaky browser extensionLINK and send them to Honeycomb.
 Honeycomb requires some headers that say whose event it is, plus it doesn’t yet receive OpenTelemetry traces over HTTP/JSON.
 The collector forward the traces on with the right headers and over gRPC.

 I want to run the collector in Docker on my local computer.
 The instructions didn’t work (as of 10 Aug 2021).
+(This blog post didn’t work for a long time, as yaml changed.
+Updated 25 Nov 2023 4 October 2024)

 Here’s what worked: one config file, and one docker command.